 Selecting the right candidate does not happen overnight.
 Select a candidate who can work with the team and go beyond all expectations in years to come.

-Define the job and the responsibilities to the candidate.
+Define the job and the responsibilities of the candidate.
 See if they are comfortable responsibilities and incentives provided.
 Maintain your company standards and describe the goals of the company.
 By describing the role, you will analyze the necessary skills.

-Go with your gut and make the offer for the right candidate who understands your requirements and fulfills your company needs.
+Go with your gut and make the offer for the right candidate who understands your requirements and fulfills your company’s needs.
 Select the candidate who will stay with the company for a long time and convince you that he/she could be an asset to you.